 Fortunately, unemployment insurance is not among the government's list of benefit types that make someone a likely potential public charge.
 (See Which Public Benefit Programs Can Make Immigrant Inadmissible.)

-If you do end up relying on additional government benefits, then when the time comes to apply for a future visa or green card, you would be wise to attach a letter of explanation to your application detailing how the COVID-19 pandemic affected your ability to work or conduct your usual activities and why you had to seek this form of assistance.
+Nevertheless, if you do end up relying on additional government benefits in the U.S., then when the time comes to apply for a future visa or green card, you would be wise to attach a letter of explanation to your application detailing how the COVID-19 pandemic affected your ability to work or conduct your usual activities and why you had to seek this form of assistance.